 Crossprobing helps you diagnose where coding changes or timing constraints might reduce area or increase performance.
-When you crossprobe, you select an object in one place and it or its equivalent is automatically selected and highlighted in other places.
-For example, selecting text in the Text Editor automatically selects the corresponding logic in all HDL Analyst views.
-Whenever a net is selected, it is highlighted through all the hierarchical instances it traverses, at all schematic levels.
+When you crossprobe, you select an object in one place and it or its equivalent is automatically selected and

 Crossprobing Between Different Views

 You can crossprobe objects (including logic inside hidden instances) between RTL views, Technology views, the FSM Viewer, HDL source code files, and other text files.
 Some RTL and source code objects are optimized away during synthesis, so they cannot be crossprobed to certain views.